herval/kb/README.md

 `project.yaml` - the (optional) config file where you define project dependencies, plugins, etc `src/main/<java, kotlin, resources>` - the folders where source must be located.
 Everything under resources will automatically be bundled.
 `src/test/<java, kotlin, resources>` - the folders where tests must be located.
 Everything under resources will automatically be included on test runs.
+`out` - the output folder for compiled binariesd

 ## Commands

+### `kb init`
+Creates the default folder structure and an empty `project.yaml` on the current folder.

+Arguments:
+  `--language` - specify which languages the project contain.
+This will create a separate source folder per language specified.
+Supported values: java, kotlin

 ### `kb build`
 Build a binary containing all sources on your project, and puts it (along with all dependency jars) on an `out` folder.